Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

 \subsubsection{Reasoning shortcuts as unintended, optimal concept remapping distributions}

 Based on this construction, we can give a formal definition of what a reasoning shortcut is and illustrate it with an example:

-With this definition, we formalize reasoning shortcuts as concept remapping distributions that originate from faulty NeSy predictors. \footnote{In contrast to {\citep[Definition 1]{marconato2023not}}, we refer to RSs as the maps $\alpha \in \calA$ for a given $\beta \in \calB$, not as the concept extractors $f \in \calF$ that induce faulty NeSy predictors. } That is, a NeSy predictor $(f, \beta) \in \calF \times \calB$ subsumes an RS $\alpha_f$ when its concept extractor $f$ is optimal but does not match the ground-truth one, $f^*$.
-The definition of RSs allows us to focus on concept remapping distributions $\alpha \in \calA$ instead of concept extractors, that is, on the symbolic level rather than the sub-symbolic level.
-We depict the precise relation between the learnable concept extractors $\calF$ and concept remapping distributions $\calA$ in \cref{fig:relation-extractors-alphas}, where a one-to-one correspondence exists only between concept remappings $\alpha \in \Vset{\calA}$ and functions $f \in \calF$ restricted to the support of $\vX$.\footnote{For the precise relation, refer to {\citep[Lemma 1]{marconato2023not}}.} Studying concept remapping distributions is especially helpful under \cref{assu:concept-extractor}.
-Then, the concept remapping for the ground-truth concept extractor $f^*$ is the identity function $ \mathrm{id}(\cdot)$ \citep{bortolotti2024benchmark}, \ie
+With this definition, we formalize reasoning shortcuts as concept remapping distributions that \changed{differ from the identity on at least one ground truth concept $\vg \in \calC$}.\footnote{In contrast to {\citep[Definition 1]{marconato2023not}}, we refer to RSs as the maps $\alpha \in \calA$ for a given $\beta \in \calB$, not as the concept extractors $f \in \calF$ that induce shortcut NeSy predictors. } \changed{There are two reasons why $\alpha$ might not be the identity.
+The first and most obvious is that we are dealing with a shortcut NeSy predictor $(f, \beta)$ whose concept extractor $f$ induces a RS $\alpha_f \ne \mathrm{id}$ in distribution.
+The second and more subtle reason is that, even if the NeSy predictor is not faulty, in the sense that it grounds all concepts correctly \textit{in distribution}, the resulting map $\alpha$ may still behave differently from the identity outside of the support $\mathrm{supp}(\vG)$, that is, \textit{out-of-distribution}.} \changed{ This may happen when the model fails to generalize combinatorially \citep{montero2021role, hwang2023maganet, duan2025state}.
+When the training data includes all combinations of ground-truth concepts, \ie $\mathrm{supp}(\vG) = \calC$, RSs originate exclusively from shortcut NeSy predictors. } The definition of RSs allows us to focus on concept remapping distributions $\alpha \in \calA$ instead of concept extractors, that is, on the symbolic level rather than the sub-symbolic level.